Visiting a church for the first time is intimidating.

 Not because your service is long or boring.
 Since 10:00 AM is the most popular start time for Sunday services, most people will be ready for a bite to eat or a little coffee afterward.

 With this in mind, consider giving your visitors a gift card to a local restaurant or coffee shop.
+You can get custom gift card sleeves from ChurchINK with your church name on them.

 #3.
 Coffee mug or tumbler